Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: Proposed Solution for Joint Beamforming

 and

 \begin{proof} See Appendix~\ref{appx:dl_precoder_ofdm} \end{proof} \end{corollary}

-Based on Corollary~\ref{cor:dl_precoder_ofdm}, we know that the optimal DL precoder $\bw_{i,u}(k)$ can be derived by using the virtual UL MMSE combiner $\bff_{i,u}(k)$ with a scalar weight $\sqrt{\tau_{i,u}(k)}$.
-The virtual UL MMSE equalizer, however, is a function of the uncertain virtual noise covariance matrix $\bD_i$ and virtual UL transmit power $\lambda_{i,u}(k)$ as shown in \eqref{eq:mmse}.
-Accordingly, we further need to find the optimal virtual noise covariance matrix and UL transmit power, i.e., virtual UL solutions, to compute its corresponding UL MMSE equalizer and DL precoder.
+By Corollary~\ref{cor:dl_precoder_ofdm}, the optimal DL precoder $\bw_{i,u}(k)$ can be derived by using the virtual UL MMSE combiner $\bff_{i,u}^{\sf MMSE}(k)$ with a scalar weight $\sqrt{\tau_{i,u}(k)}$.
+The virtual UL MMSE equalizer, however, is a function of the uncertain noise covariance matrix $\bD_i$ and UL transmit power $\lambda_{i,u}(k)$ as shown in \eqref{eq:mmse}.
+Accordingly, we further need to find the optimal virtual noise covariance matrix and UL transmit power to update its corresponding UL MMSE equalizer and DL precoder.